Schools for the Blind

-The New York Institute for special Education is a private, nonprofit educational facility which provides programs for children who are blind or visually impaired.
+The New York Institute for Special Education is a private, nonprofit educational facility that provides programs for children who are blind or visually impaired.

 North Dakota Vision Services/ School for the Blind provides center based programming and regionalized outreach services.